English Tea Store Tea Header

 A Cuppa Tea with Lord Peter Wimsey and Dorothy L. Sayers

 A good book, a shortbread cookie, and a tasty cuppa!
 That’s living!
 (Photo by A.C.
-Cargill, all rights reserved)
+Cargill)

-Dorothy L. Sayers – a cookie-baker if I ever saw one! (via Yahoo!
+Dorothy L. Sayers – perhaps a biscuit-baker as well! (via Yahoo!
 Images)

 See more of A.C.
 Cargill’s articles here.